Deformations of Dimer Models: Deformations of dimer models

-In this section, we will introduce the concept of the deformation of consistent dimer models.
-This operation is defined for type I zigzag paths on a consistent dimer model, and there are two kinds of deformations, which we call the deformation at zig (see Definition~\ref{def_deformation_zig}) and the deformation at zag (see Definition~\ref{def_deformation_zag}).
-These deformations preserve the consistency condition, but they change the associated PM polygon.
-Whereas the PM polygon of the deformed dimer model is exactly the mutation of a polygon (see Section~\ref{sec_mutation_polygon}).
+In this section, we will introduce the concept of a deformation of consistent dimer models.
+This operation is defined for type I zigzag paths on a consistent dimer model, and there are two kinds of deformations, which we call the zig-deformation (see Definition~\ref{def_deformation_zig}) and the zag-deformation (see Definition~\ref{def_deformation_zag}).
+For some special cases, these deformations preserve the consistency condition (see Proposition~\ref{prop_preserve_consistent1}), but they change the associated PM polygon, whereas we will see that the PM polygon of the deformed dimer model is exactly the combinatorial mutation of a~polygon (see Theorem~\ref{mutation=deformation1}).